Joey Fatts: 2011–14: Career beginnings and early releases

 After giving up on pursuing a career in football, Vercher's cousin, Vince Staples suggested that Vercher start rapping.
 Vercher quickly realized that he was good at rapping, but couldn't get any record producers to make beats for him, so he decided he had to make them himself.
-In December 2011, Vercher stole someone's iMac and after recording some songs, he decided to give up on rap.
-So, he decided to sell the iMac by tweeting, "Yo, who want an iMac?", Staples retweeted it, then Matthews responded.
-Vercher and A$ton met up in Burger King and he sold the laptop.
-Then Vercher and A$ton started talking about their dream of rapping and they instantly connected because they shared the same interests.
-In January 2012, they started to get really close and soon Vercher moved into Matthew's garage.
 A few months later, someone passes on Vercher's beats to ASAP Mob founder, ASAP Yams.
 Vercher didn't hear anything until he got a call from ASAP Rocky and he told Vercher he wanted to work with him.

 Fatts produced the song, "Jodye" on Rocky's debut album, Long.
 Live.
 ASAP.
 Then southern rapper Waka Flocka Flame signed him to his 36 Brick House management company and was the only artist on the imprint.
 Vercher released his debut mixtape, Chipper Jones on August 15, 2012.
 He suddenly went from five hundred followers to five thousand five hundred followers on Twitter.
 Right after that, he joined ASAP Rocky on his tour.
 Once he got off tour, he released the second part to Chipper Jones on May 29, 2013.
 Which escalated to fifteen thousand fans on Twitter.
 In September 2013, Joey Fatts went on the "Turnt x Burnt" tour with ASAP Ferg, Aston Matthews, Overdoz and 100s.
 In January 2014, Fatts revealed the cover and release date of the mixtape, Ill Street Blues.